How to avoid the Barcelona tourist traps

 Living Statues.
 Although mimes and living statues are nowadays found everywhere in the world, Barcelona was the first place to have them around 1992, for the Olympics.
 There were so many of them that now the city council has regulated them and sent them to the bottom of La Rambla, where they don’t block the way.
 While it can be fun to watch if you have kids, it’s not a must for adults.
 However, if you decide to go check them out, here are the rules: don’t take a picture unless you give them a coin first (one euro is acceptable) – otherwise they can get very rude to you!

-But wait!
+AND BONUS!
 What about safety?
 Are you likely to get scammed in La Rambla?
 Yes!
-But you can avoid it if you share this post to read the extra content we have for you:
+Here is how you can avoid it:

 Trileros – Street Gambling.
 If you are strolling along Les Rambles and see some people on the floor playing with a pea or little ball and three glasses, and they ask you to guess under which glass is the pea/ball and bet for it… Go away!
 It’s not street gambling: these people are professional cheaters and they work in groups.
 While some try to take you in, others will be keeping an eye on the police (they are arrested if they get caught doing that), while other try to pickpocket the people that stops watching the game.
 So be wiser than them: do not stop!